 There are lots of different ways to grow high-quality cannabis.
 As a grower, you may find that one way suits you more than an another, based either on your own personal set up, or based on the outcome that you are trying to achieve.

-Aeroponics and hydroponics are two prominent methods regarded as the top options for beginners and serious growers of marijuana.
+Aeroponics and hydroponics are two prominent methods regarded as the top options for beginners and serious growers of cannabis alike.

-Today, we will provide an overview of both methods and from there, you get to choose which way you want to grow your own marijuana.
+Today, we will provide an overview of both methods and from there, you get to choose which way you want to grow your own cannabis.